nadinespy/nadinespy.github.io/_pages/about.md

   - /about.html
 ---

-I'm Nadine, regular runner and occasional scientist, and prospective PhD student at the Sackler Center for Consciousness Science.
+I'm Nadine, regular runner and occasional scientist, PhD student at the Sackler Center for Consciousness Science working on neural measures of complexity and emergence.
 In this blog, I want to share pieces of knowledge that I hope are possibly useful for others.